On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 The study will begin in 2019 with an existing conditions assessment and will conclude in 2020 with recommendations for future actions.

-The City and County of Denver is a partner in this study with CDOT, SPIMD, City of Greenwood Village, and Arapahoe County.
+The City and County of Denver is a partner in this study with the City of Greenwood Village, Arapahoe County and the Southeast Metropolitan Public Improvement District (SPIMD).

-Changes are being made on 15th & 17th Streets to better organize the roadway so that people who walk or roll, bike, take transit, and drive have dedicated space to travel safely and more predictably.
-The improvements will increase the comfort, safety, and convenience of walking or rolling, biking, and transit as travel options:
+Changes were made on 15th & 17th Streets to better organize the roadway so that people who walk or roll, bike, take transit, and drive have dedicated space to travel safely and more predictably.
+The improvements have increased the comfort, safety, and convenience of walking or rolling, biking, and transit as travel options:

 This comprehensive study will develop a community-facing infrastructure plan for the north Denver community, creating a hub of vibrant land use at the 41st and Fox Station Area.
 It is a joint effort of Denver Community Planning and Development, Public Works, and the North Denver Cornerstone Collaborative.